How to Sleep with Chronic Pain

 We hope that helps!

 Finding the right position is not enough when dealing with more severe pain.
+It might also make sense to get a new mattress, as sometimes your mattress can be too soft or too firm.
 You also need more strategic rehabilitation physical therapy exercises.
 If your pain persists or if you’d like to get a checkup from one of our highly-trained physical therapists at Ivy Rehab Physical Therapy, you can request an appointment here.
 Sleep tight!

 Article by: Holly Lookabaugh-Deur, PT, DSc, GCS, CEEAA

 Holly Lookabaugh-Deur, PT, DSc, GCS, CEEAA is a practicing physical therapist and a partner and Director of Clinical Services at Ivy Rehab Network.
 Deur is board certified as a geriatric clinical specialist and certified exercise expert for aging adults with more than 35 years of clinical experience.
 She is certified as an aquatic and oncology rehabilitation specialist and serves as adjunct faculty at Central Michigan University and Grand Valley State University.

 The medical information contained herein is provided as an information resource only, and does not substitute professional medical advice or consultation with healthcare professionals.
 This information is not intended to be patient education, does not create any patient-provider relationship, and should not be used as a substitute for professional diagnosis, treatment or medical advice.
 Please consult with your healthcare provider before making any healthcare decisions or for guidance about a specific medical condition.
 If you think you have a medical emergency, call your doctor or 911 immediately.
 IvyRehab Network, Inc. disclaims any and all responsibility, and shall have no liability, for any damages, loss, injury or liability whatsoever suffered as a result of your reliance on the information contained herein.